 The Bio Social model was developed to help explain the development of these Personality problems.
 The theory suggests that BPD is primarily a disorder of the emotion regulation system.
 Emotion dysregulation is considered to be due to two factors:

 EMOTIONAL VULNERABILITY (BIO)

 The person is emotionally vulnerable: Their body is very highly physically sensitive to emotions.
-This means that the person has high sensitivity to emotional stimuli (they react quickly and have a low threshold for an emotional reaction, i.e. it doesn't take much), emotional intensity (emotional reactions are extreme and more dramatic than one would expect) and slow return to baseline (reactions are long-lasting).
+This means that the person has a high sensitivity to emotional stimuli (they react quickly and have a low threshold for an emotional reaction, i.e. it doesn't take much), emotional intensity (emotional reactions are extreme and more dramatic than one would expect) and a slow return to baseline (reactions are long-lasting).

 Difficulty regulating emotions means that the individual has a lack of skill in managing their emotions.
 They may act impulsively, without thinking through whether the action will hurt them/ others.
 They may focus on getting their immediate goals (often to reduce distress) met as this feels unbearable to them, which makes reaching longer term goals difficult.

 There is no single cause for these two biological predispositions for BPD.
-For some, it could be hereditary but for others there could be other acquired causes, e.g. during pre-natal, post-natal development.
+For some, it could be hereditary but for others, there could be other acquired causes, e.g. during pre-natal, post-natal development.

 ENVIRONMENTAL EXPERIENCES (SOCIAL)

 The type of early environment that contributes to BPD is called “the invalidating environment”.
 This environment is typically the family environment but isn’t necessarily one in which a child is abused or neglected.
 Even the most well-intentioned families can be invalidating.